 You have to install all the other necessary services like PHP, MySQL, MongoDB, etc manually, but it is easy to do on mac with Homebrew

-- If you have projects which requires different versions of php, switching between the php versions could be tricky.
-Update: since Laravel 5.7 it is easy to switch between php versions using the valet use php@version command.
+If you have projects which require different versions of PHP, switching between the PHP versions could be tricky.
+Update: since Laravel 5.7 it is easy to switch between PHP versions using the valet use php@version command.

-- Every new project requires new entry in Homestead.yaml and /etc/hosts
+Every new project requires a new entry in Homestead.yaml and /etc/hosts